-- “Paving” is the term used in stonework to describe a surface for human or vehicular travel.
-There are numerous colors, shapes and sizes of stone used for paving.
-Some paving designs may include a geometric pattern or be centered around a fire feature.
-Material choices run from thin stone less than 1 foot in length to true “flagging” or flagstone 3′ or longer.
-The chosen paving material is set on a bed of compacted aggregate that provides water drainage.
-Allowing water percolation away and through the construction will prevent frost from heaving the works.
-The joints between stones are typically filled with a porous jointing compound which also locks the stone together.
+- “Paving” is the generic term used in stonework to describe a surface for human , animal or vehicular travel.
+There are myriad colors, shapes and sizes of stone used for paving.
+Some elaborate paving designs may include a geometric pattern or simply be centered around a fire feature.
+Material choice ranges from thin stone only 1/2″ in thickness and less than 1 foot in length , all the way up to to large “flagging”/ “flagstone” 4″ -6″ ++ thick and up to 10 feet or more in length.

 - Greater thickness equals greater stability .
 Greater stability coupled with narrow joints translates to greater SAFETY in one’s footing !
 The chosen paving material is set on a bed of compacted aggregate that provides water drainage.
 Allowing water percolation away and through the construction will prevent frost from heaving the works.
 To simply set paving material on the earth -whatever material lies underneath sand , grass , organic matter is highly inadvisable .
 The joints between stones are typically filled with a porous jointing compound or with a large crushed aggregate which locks the stone together.

 Beaver Island, Michigan, Western Shore ~ A Remote Access and Limited Access Project On Lake Michigan~